-It's estimated that 34 million people are living with AIDS: approximately 1 in 200 people in the world today.
-More than 3.4 million children are currently living with HIV and AIDS.
+It's estimated that 37 million people are living with AIDS: approximately 1 in 200 people in the world today.
+More than 2.6 million children under 15 are currently living with HIV and AIDS.
 That's why Save the Children has prevention programs to stop the spread of AIDS and protection programs to help children who have been orphaned or are vulnerable due to the infection.
-In 2013, we helped 37.8 million children with HIV/AIDS prevention and treatment.Donate Now
+In 2014, we helped 11.8 million children with HIV/AIDS prevention and treatment.Donate Now

 A growing body of evidence demonstrates how children living with or affected by HIV and AIDS are especially vulnerable to issues of violence, abuse, neglect and exploitation.
 Save the Children works to prevent the spread of HIV and ensure children affected by AIDS get the help they need.
 With the support of donors and partners, we help communities to care for sick and vulnerable children, as well as provide education, emotional support, nutritious food and much more.